wp-plugins/cpo-widgets/readme.txt

 This plugin adds the following available widgets:

-Recent Posts - A more powerful version of the default recent posts widget provided by WordPress.
-This widget allows you to also display a thumbnail of each post.
+**Recent Posts** - A more powerful version of the default recent posts widget provided by WordPress.
+This widget allows you to display a thumbnail of each post and also to choose which post type to display.

-Ad Space - Easily insert images without having to resort to writing HTML in a text widget.
+**Ad Space** - Easily insert images without having to resort to writing HTML in a text widget.
 You can also link the image or add your own advertising code.

-Social Profiles - Add links to your preferred social profiles, being able to choose from a long list of available social networks.
+**Social Profiles** - Add links to your preferred social profiles, being able to choose from a long list of available social networks.

-Recent Tweets - Display your latest tweets from any Twitter account.
-This widgets provides support for the Twitter API 1.1.
+**Recent Tweets** - Display your latest tweets from any Twitter account.
+This widgets provides support for the **Twitter API 1.1**.

-Flickr Images - Show your latest images from a Flickr account right into your sidebar, and linking to your Flickr gallery.
+**Flickr Images** - Show your latest images from a Flickr account right into your sidebar, and linking to your Flickr gallery.

-== Plugin Features ==
+== Included Widgets ==

-* Recent Posts widget
+* Recent Posts
 * Ad Space widget
 * Social Profiles widget
 * Recent Tweets widget